codeoverflow-org/nodecg-io-cli/README.md

 # nodecg-io-cli
 <!-- prettier-ignore-end -->

-This is the cli for [nodecg-io](https://github.com/codeoverflow-org/nodecg-io) that allows you to easily manage your nodecg-io installation and helps you with nodecg-io related development.
+This is the CLI for [nodecg-io](https://github.com/codeoverflow-org/nodecg-io) that allows you to easily manage your nodecg-io installation and helps you with nodecg-io related development.

 ## Table of contents